Mozilla/5.0 AppleWebKit/537.36 (KHTML, like Gecko; compatible; ClaudeBot/1.0; +claudebot@anthropic.com) TLS_AES_256_GCM_SHA384

 2FA, But Cool

 We have to say, we really like the concept of multi-factor authentication, but hooo boy, do we hate just about every commonly seen implementation of it.
-SMS and E-Mail tokens essentially require you to be on your own device, but always force interaction with at least one other program besides the browser, may fail with mail setups that enforce MTAs re-sending mails to cut down on spam and transmission of the extra auth factors might be insecure at some in the chain.
+SMS and E-Mail tokens essentially require you to be on your own device, but always force interaction with at least one other program besides the browser, may fail with mail setups that enforce MTAs re-sending mails to cut down on spam and transmission of the extra auth factors might be insecure at some point in the chain.

 Usually, the first factor is a password – and this is true for this site, too.
 We implemented SHA3-512 based salted, peppered and time-obfuscated password storage, which initally started as a refresher project at work because it's been some time since we wrote an authentication implementation and we wanted to harness at least the partial post-quantum security SHA3 offers.